Superone77/QuEST/README.md

 After installation, please copy the Python scripts in the `gemm-quest/quest` folder to the `src` folder in our main QuEST project folder.

 You can then run the layerwise and end-to-end benchmarks using these scripts.
 You may need to adjust some configurations in the files to adapt your machine.

+## Source Code

+This repository is based on the [epfml/schedules-and-scaling](https://github.com/epfml/schedules-and-scaling) repository for their "Scaling Laws and Compute-Optimal Training Beyond Fixed Training Durations" paper.
+We thank the original creators for making public and open-licenced.